Nebukam/PCGExtendedToolkit/_sources/doc-general/working-with-clusters.md

 {% include imgc a='docs/vtx-edge-cluster-tag.png' %}

->If you're unhappy with how clusters have been split in your graph, {% include lk id='Bridge Clusters' %} is here to save your day!
+>If you find yourself with unexpected disconnections that ruin your pathfinding, check out {% include lk id='Connect Clusters' %} or {% include lk id='Fuse Clusters' %}.
 {: .infos }

 ---
-## Graph Output Settings 📌
+## Cluster Output Settings
 <br>
+This group of settings is present on all PCGEx nodes that output cluster data.
+They're used to prune undesired ouputs and include a few very specific optimization options.

-{% include imgc a='docs/graph-output-settings.png' %}
+{% include embed id='settings-cluster-output' %}

-This is a setting block you will see in a form or another on nodes that output sanitized clusters.
-They expose controls/filters over the `Vtx/Edges` output of the node to make sure the output is **sanitized, i.e, that it can be safely traversed by pathfinding search algorithms.**

-See the {% include lk id='Sanitize Clusters' %} node for more infos, as it encapsulate the sanitization behavior embedded in many other nodes.

-> If you want more fleshed out controls over `Edges` data & positioning, check out {% include lk id='Write Extras' %} Node!
-{: .infos }

 ---
 # Important Notes

->Altering `PCGEx/CachedIndex`, `PCGEx/CachedEdgeNum`, `PCGEx/EdgeStart` or `PCGEx/EdgeEnd` voids the guarantee that PCGEx nodes will work as expected.
+>Altering `PCGEx/VtxEndpoints`, `PCGEx/ClusterId` voids the guarantee that PCGEx nodes will work as expected.
 {: .warning }

 >The `UID` used for the tagging is **NOT** deterministic, and will change *at each execution* of the graph, and for *each node*.
 It is used under the hood only, and should not be edited, nor relied upon for any kind of tag-related operations.
-For the same reason, if you create custom tags starting with `PCGEx/Cluster::`, it will break existing vtx/edge associations.
+For the same reason, if you create custom tags starting with `PCGEx/`, it will break existing vtx/edge associations.
 >**Because of the reliance on the tagging system, if you edit `Vtx` and `Edges` before using them with a PCGEx node, make sure tags are preserved.**

+*I'm working on more robust way to assciate the data beyond tags, but sadly tagging is the most bulletproof and reliable method I found.
+Underlying data types are always at the risk of not being preserved if they're not properly duplicated, which can happen in earlier/experimental version of PCG that this plugin is supporting.*